zeroN1/conductive-backend-test/README.md

 Each question is unique and the logical approach is to define a separate function/method that processes the dataset (without side effect i.e.,) and yields the required answer.
 However, if performance is considered, it will be clear that a single function should process the entire dataset and produce all the answer.
 The advantage in doing so is that the entire dataset can then be processed in a single pass and each groups can be extracted as necessary.
 While this is not ideal for situations where runtime memory may be low but otherwise provides an efficient albeit less maintainable (or readable) chunk of function/method.

 In the case of the solution, a single function was exported to the user.
 This function can be modified to either separately process the answer in a separate method or process them in one method.
 The default will always use the latter approach (dubbed as **"fast"**).
+You can also check **slow** version that uses separate methods.

-## Solutions for Part 2
+## Solution for Part 2

 This part of the question was more interesting.
 Full text search is an interesting problem in CS.
 For this part of the problem, this problem is presented in the following form: